Ncuti Gatwa

-Early life
+Early life and education

-Gatwa was born in Nyarugenge, Kigali, Rwanda, on 15 October 1992.
-His father, Tharcisse Gatwa, from Rwanda's Karongi District, is a journalist with a PhD in theology.
+Mizero Ncuti Gatwa was born in Nyarugenge, Kigali, Rwanda, on 15 October 1992.
+His father, Tharcisse Gatwa, from Rwanda's Karongi District, is a journalist.

-The family escaped from Rwanda during the Rwandan genocide against the Tutsi in 1994 and settled in Scotland.
-They lived in Edinburgh and Dunfermline.
+Gatwa's family escaped from Rwanda during the 1994 genocide against the Tutsi and settled in Scotland.
+They lived in Oxgangs in Edinburgh, and moved to Dunfermline when he was 15.
 Gatwa attended Boroughmuir High School and Dunfermline High School before moving to Glasgow to study at the Royal Conservatoire of Scotland, graduating with a Bachelor of Arts in Acting in 2013.
-The Conservatoire awarded him an honorary Doctorate at the class of 2022 graduation ceremony.
+While studying, he worked at the LGBTQ+ club The Polo Lounge, handing out flyers and later becoming a go-go dancer.
+The Conservatoire awarded him an honorary doctorate at the class of 2022 graduation ceremony.

 Career

+2013–2022: Early stage work and breakthrough with Sex Education

 After graduating, Gatwa was granted a position in the Dundee Repertory Theatre acting graduation scheme where he performed in several productions including David Greig's Victoria.
-He had a brief role in the 2014 sitcom Bob Servant which was also set and filmed in Dundee.
-In 2014 Gatwa received a Commendation at the Ian Charleson Awards for his 2014 performance of Mercutio in Romeo and Juliet Home, Manchester.
+Around this time, Gatwa was attacked by three strangers in the street who fractured his jaw; this was fixed with titanium.
+He had a brief role in the 2014 sitcom Bob Servant, which was also set and filmed in Dundee.
+In 2014, Gatwa received a Commendation at the Ian Charleson Awards for his 2014 performance of Mercutio in Romeo and Juliet at Home, Manchester.

 In 2015, he appeared in a supporting role in the miniseries Stonemouth, an adaptation of the 2012 novel of the same name.
-That same year, he performed in the Kneehigh Theatres production of 946, which was adapted from Michael Morpurgo's The Amazing Story of Adolphus Tips about the rehearsals for the D-Day landing in Devon with numerous fatalities.
+That same year, he performed in the Kneehigh Theatre's production of 946: The Amazing Story of Adolphus Tips, which was adapted from Michael Morpurgo's The Amazing Story of Adolphus Tips, about a large-scale rehearsal for the D-Day landings in 1944 that resulted in numerous fatalities.
 Gatwa played Demetrius in the 2016 production of A Midsummer Night's Dream at Shakespeare's Globe directed by Emma Rice.

 In May 2018, Gatwa was cast in the Netflix comedy-drama series Sex Education as Eric Effiong; the show was released in 2019 and garnered critical acclaim.
-Gatwa received praise for his portrayal of Eric from critics, particularly for how his character was not relegated to the cliché of "gay or black best friend slash sidekick stock character".
+For five months prior to this casting, he had been homeless after running out of savings, and had couch surfed.
+Gatwa received praise for his portrayal of Eric from critics, particularly for how his character was not relegated to the cliché of "gay or Black best friend slash sidekick stock character".
 He has earned numerous accolades for the role, including a BAFTA Scotland Award for Best Actor in Television in 2020, and three BAFTA Television Award nominations for Best Male Comedy Performance, one in 2020, 2021 and 2022 consecutively.

-In April 2022 Gatwa was cast in Greta Gerwig's Barbie.
+In April 2022, Gatwa was cast in Greta Gerwig's Barbie.
+He performed an excerpt of Romeo and Juliet with Mei Mac at the 2023 Coronation Concert, and topped the Radio Times's TV 100 power list the same year.